aterrien/forp-PHP-profiler/README.md

 # Introduction #

-forp is a lightweight PHP extension which provides call stack with duration and memory informations.
+forp is a lightweight PHP extension which provides PHP profiling datas with duration and memory informations.

 forp is non intrusive, it provides PHP annotations to do its work.